mqnc/pyend/README.md

 ## Why is that useful?

 Because it is also a formatter.
-You can convert indentation-based code (both the file you are working on as well as the clipboard) into keyword-delimited code.
+You can convert indentation-based code (both the file you are working on and the clipboard) into keyword-delimited code.
 You can then paste away and afterwards reformat your file automatically instead of manually.
-It should also be quite helpful for refactory, when the code structure is changed and everything has to be re-indented.
+It should also be quite helpful for refactoring, when the code structure changes and everything has to be re-indented.

 ## Status

 This project is still an experiment.
 Feel free to play around with it and give feedback but don't use it in production code.
 You may have noticed there are no unit tests yet.
 Formatting code (especially with significant indentation) is actually not so straight forward and can easily mess things up.
-That being said, the formatter does some validation in the end where the formatted code is tokenized again and compared to the tokenized input.
+That being said, the formatter does some validation in the end.
+The formatted code is tokenized again and compared to the tokenized original input.

 ## Installation